By Dinah E, Auxiliar de Conversación in Madrid 19/20.

 I held on to my faith that everything would turn out fine, and it did.

-My first month was a real challenge.
-It was the familiarization of absolutely everything that I was new to.
-It was getting used to the people around me, the environment, the weather, and my tasks as an Auxiliar de Conversación.
+My first month in Madrid was a real challenge.
+It was the familiarization of absolutely everything that I was new to and getting used to the people around me, the environment, the weather, and my tasks as an Auxiliar de Conversación.
 It was a learning experience, and it still is up to this moment.

 1. The Transport System:

 Spain is known for its hearty meal and an array of wine and cerveza.
 They love paella, chorizo, beans, and jamón.
 They also have this stew called, cocido madrileño where all of the ingredients are boiled.
-It was served at the school for lunch, and I extremely liked it.
-And, of course, their meal is not complete without pan (bread!).
-If you want to find out the best Spanish dishes to try in Madrid, don’t miss this blogpost.
+I extremely liked it!

 7. Food, fruits, veggies, and grocery items are cheap: